gotsunami/gitlab-copy/README.md

 ## Download

 Installing `gitlab-copy` is very easy since it comes as a static binary with no dependencies.
-Just [grab a compiled version](https://github.com/gotsunami/gitlab-copy/releases/latest) for your platform (or have a look to the **Compile From Source** section).
+Just [grab a compiled version](https://github.com/gotsunami/gitlab-copy/releases/latest) for your system (or have a look at the **Compile From Source** section).

 ## Features